 Our competitor used a market-pull approach.
 They learned first what profitable customers in the target market really wanted.
 Then they developed a proprietary product meeting the customers’ needs.

 Source and evolution of the Rule of 30 system

 It appeared that technology-push and market-pull were two sides of the same coin.
 I began to explore market-pull tools and skills that could amplify technology-push tools.

 Prime tools and skills used in Rule of 30 System

-Blind study: Interviewees do not know who is paying for the research LK
+Blind study: Interviewees do not know who is paying for the research

 Critical Limit Theorem: for analyzing adoption data scores1 collected in elicitation conversations.
 Two essential conditions for confident analyses:

 - Sample Size = 30 or more elicitation conversations.

 Elicitation: “Is a technique, through conversation, to discreetly gather information.
 It is a conversation with a specific purpose: to collect information that is not readily available and do so without raising suspicion that specific facts are being sought.”2